selwynpolit/d9book/book/dtt.md

 ```

-Here is the docker-compose.testing.yaml from Michael Strelan (mstrelan) on twitter.
+Here is the docker-compose.testing.yaml from [Michael Strelan on drupal.org](https://www.drupal.org/u/mstrelan).
 Once you add this and restart DDEV, you will be able to do AJAX and Javascript testing of DTT tests.
 Note this is a "just works" situation as Michael puts it.
+Note that if you have this file in place, you don't need to provide all the `env` values in the `phpunit.xml` above.

 ```yaml
 version: '3.6'